 8. Duncan Edwards

-It is very likely that Edwards would have topped the list of best English footballers ever, if it wasn’t for the tragedy happened in Munich runway February 6, 1958.
+It is very likely that Edwards would have topped the list of best English footballers ever, if it wasn’t for the tragedy that happened in Munich runway on February 6, 1958.
 After all, this is a player that Sir Bobby Charlton has admitted made him feel inferior and has also been moved to describe as “simply the greatest footballer of all time”.